Offliners/Cplusplus-Primer-plus-writeup/README.md

 * `Gitpod`
 ```
 $ cd Chapter                                          // cd to the Chapter you want
-$ ./test                                           // run the executable file
+$ ./test.out                                          // run the executable file
+$ g++ -o file_name.out main.cpp                       // compile the code
-$ g++ -o file_name main.cpp header.h source.cpp    // compile the code
+$ g++ -o file_name.out main.cpp header.h source.cpp   // compile the code with header file and source file
 $ make                                                // compile all codes in this chapter
 $ make clean                                          // delete all .out file
 ```

 ## Reference